Understanding Flip

 Powered by HCF

-Where Flip injury insurance fits and how it can bridge healthcare coverage gaps
+Where Flip injury insurance fits and how extra cash can help your recovery

-Flip’s accidental injury insurance can complement your other coverage with cash payouts for eligible claims if you're injured in an accident.
-Boost your protection and peace of mind with Flip so you can get out there and enjoy life’s best moments.
+Flip’s accidental injury insurance can give your recovery a boost with extra cash payouts for eligible claims if you're injured in an accident.
+Give yourself confidence with Flip so you can get out there and enjoy life’s best moments.

 Understanding Australian healthcare